 What Does a Warehouse Associate Do?

-Warehouse associates are responsible for performing a wide range of duties such as receiving and processing incoming shipments of stock, picking and filling orders for customers, packing and shipping orders, or managing, organizing, and retrieving items from shelves or other locations in the warehouse.
-They should be in strong physical shape and be organized.
+Warehouse associates are responsible for performing a wide range of duties, such as receiving and processing incoming shipments of stock, picking and filling orders for customers, packing and shipping orders, or organizing and retrieving items from shelves or other locations in the warehouse.
+They should be in good physical shape and comfortable on their feet for long periods of time.

-The jobs and responsibilities of warehouse associates will vary with the job, but generally, they have to quickly adjust and adapt to various tasks as needed to make sure the warehouse runs efficiently.
+The responsibilities of warehouse associates will vary with the job, but generally, they have to quickly adjust and adapt to various tasks as needed to make sure the warehouse runs efficiently.

 Are you a job seeker?